logo-wizard/logo-wizard-ml-scripts/README.md

 `styler` folder contains scripts for applying different styles to an image.
 It uses `ControlNet` with the Canny algorithm for edge detection.

 `ControlNet` with `Stable Diffusion` model is loaded automatically using [diffusers](https://github.com/huggingface/diffusers) framework.

+## Data processing
+`data_processing` folder contains scripts for captioning collected dataset and for processing survey results.
+You can find more information in the corresponding notebooks.

+## LoRa fine-tuning
+`lora` folder contains sripts for Stable Diffusion fine-tuning using LoRa method.
+It contains two different implementations with LoRa and LoHa (LoRA with Hadamard Product representation).
+You can find more information in the corresponding notebooks.